sciple/NeuroReader2/README.md

 this was an overnight hack. use at your own risk!
+---> watch this video for a brief example usage http://sciple.org/blog/neuroreader2/

 I have simply injected my own hacky code into the feedek jQuery plugin (https://github.com/enginkizil/FeedEk)